Galley beggar Press is a publishing company based in Norwich.

 Really, at Galley Beggar Press, it's this simple: we want to produce beautiful books, and we want to be governed by the quality and verve of the writing we publish.
 We have faith in writers, we have faith in readers – and if we feel strongly enough about a book to want to share it, we hope and trust that others will want to read it.

 We were founded in 2012 by Henry Layte, Eloise Millar and Sam Jordison.
-Henry stopped working on Galley Beggar projects in 2013, but is still doing excellent things at the Book Hive in Norwich.
+(Henry stopped working on Galley Beggar projects in 2013, but is still doing excellent things at the Book Hive in Norwich.
+His views do not represent those of the company.)

 As a small publisher, our costs are high, our profits are (as yet) non-existent.
 If we are to continue supporting fantastic art, the bottom line, is unfortunately, the bottom line.
 We need cash.
 Any donations you can give will be very gratefully received and ploughed back into bringing new talent into the world.